TodePond/TodePondDotCom/wikiblogarden/health/loo-lu/readme.md

 When I was walking to the loo, I saw someone go into the mens, so I went in the womens.

 Later on, I needed the loo again.
 When I was walking there, I saw someone go into the womens, so I went in the mens.

+## Love

+I was at a pub and I needed the loo.
+I looked at myself in a reflection and I wasn't sure which one to go in.
+I asked my friends at the table and one friend suggested that I go into the 'vixens'.

+I walked to the bar and I could see the womens quite hidden in the corner, so I went to that one.

+Later on, I needed the loo again.
+I went to the womens but both cubicles were engaged.
+I decided to ask where the mens was instead.

+I walked over to a server to ask him, and he thought I was trying to walk past him instead.
+He said "sorry, love" to me.

+Because it was quite a young guy saying, I assumed that his 'love' was a generated use of the word, as opposed to the more gender-neutral use you get from some women.

+I went back to the table, and went back to the womens loo later.
+I watched as one woman walked away from the loos, and took that as my chance to go.

 <br>